Process and methods

 details of search approach with reasons (this should include any notable differences between the searches for an existing guideline and those for an update of the guideline)

-date(s) on which the searches were carried out, including the date(s) of any re‑run searches (see section 5.10)
+date(s) on which the searches were carried out, including the date(s) of any re‑run searches (see the section on re-running searches)

 names of the databases, database host systems and database coverage dates/specific segment